 Level #1 - Boards

-Your pins within your account are going to be categorized into boards.
-These boards are up to you to create and it is completely up to you the number of boards you have.
+As you share and post your pins with your audience it will be categorized into boards.
+These boards are up to you to create, and it is completely up to you to determine the number of boards you have.

 I recommend getting a clear idea about what the main topics are for your business.
-If your blog is already clearly broken up into different categories you probably want a board for each of those categories.
+If your blog is already clearly broken up into different categories, you probably want a board for each of those categories.

-On this blog, I could have a board for "Facebook Advertising," a board for "Marketing Funnels" a board for "Lifestyle Design," etc. In addition to the core boards that are relevant to the content you publish, what else do you do that is relevant to your business, to your brand, etc.
+On this blog, I could have a board for "Facebook Advertising," a board for "Marketing Funnels" a board for "Lifestyle Design," etc. In addition to the core boards that are relevant to the content you publish; what else do you do that is relevant to your business, to your brand, etc.

-Ideally, you have at least 8 boards minimum to get started.
-And if you are having troubles thinking of other board ideas, ask yourself...
+Ideally, you should have at least eight boards minimum to get started.
+And if you are still having trouble trying to choose other board ideas, ask yourself...
 "What are the other things my customer avatar is interested in?"
 It could be motivational quotes, books, etc. Get creative and be sure to browse around Pinterest to see what the leaders in your industry have for their boards as inspiration.
 Feel free to add lifestyle boards too.

 Level #2 - Pins